Guri: Topography

-The Gwangju mountains are around the north-western area of Guri City.
+The Gwangju mountains are around the north-western area of Guri.
 They are usually higher than 1000 meters, but to the exact west, there are lower hills.

 Wamgsil Stream and the Han River flow into city and it has about seventeen tributaries.

 Climate

 Guri has a humid continental climate (Köppen: Dwa), but can be considered a borderline humid subtropical climate (Köppen: Cwa) using the -3 C isotherm.

+Transportation

+Guri is connected to Seoul via two rail lines (Gyeongui–Jungang Line via Guri station, Gyeongchun Line via Galmae station), as well as numerous city transit and intercity buses.

+In 2024, the extension of Seoul Subway Line 8 opened for service, bringing additional subway service to Guri.